owenzlz/NestedScaleEditing/README.md

 ## Usage

-[Code and instruction will be updated very soon.]
+[Code and instruction will be updated soon.]

 ## Citation
 If you use this code for your research, please cite our [paper](http://openaccess.thecvf.com/content_CVPR_2020/papers/Zhang_Nested_Scale-Editing_for_Conditional_Image_Synthesis_CVPR_2020_paper.pdf):